-If you’re going to include a fun gift card inside, you could wrap it up like this:
+Add a fun gift card inside and wrap it up like this:

-If you’re going to present multiple boxes, you could wrap them up like this:
+If you’re giving multiple boxes, you can wrap them up like this:

 I added a piece of sea glass for fun!

-And if you want more paper maché projects — just click on any of the Related Links below for more of my tutorials!
+For more DIY paper maché projects — just click on any of the links below to see my easy tutorials!